scottwater/ameba/readme.md

 * AMEBA\_SITE\_URL - set the url you want to use for your site.
 All others (such as Heroku's subdomain) will be redirected

 For MongoDB, Ameba is setup by default to look for Heroku's MONGOHQ\_URL variable.

+## Radom Stuff

+* If you using RVM, all your gems will end up in a gemset called Ameba
+* If you import content from another site, set the :slug property.
+Ameba will honor it instead of generating it's own.
+* Run _rake_ locally to ensure everything is properly setup.
+* New Relic is pre-wired up.